Marceloalves6/exchange-rates-api/README.md

 ### Database in memory and message queue mock.

-This is the quickest way to get the application running, just download the source code and open it with Visual Studio 2022, then run the project.
+This is the quickest way to get the application running, just download the source code and open it with `Visual Studio 2022`, then run the project.
 As mentioned above, this strategy emulates the external dependencies to make the process simpler.
 The database will store data in memory and the message queue service will be mocked.
 Every time a new message is received by the message queue, it will store the data in memory and log the message.